hellium01/presto/presto-product-tests/README.md

         - Docker Toolbox:
         Add the following mapping to `/etc/hosts`: `<docker machine ip> hadoop-master mysql postgres cassandra`.
-        Since Docker containers run inside a Linux VM, on OS X we map the VM IP to the `hadoop-master`, `mysql`, `postgres` and `cassandra` hostnames.
+        Since Docker containers run inside a Linux VM, on OS X we delegatedMap the VM IP to the `hadoop-master`, `mysql`, `postgres` and `cassandra` hostnames.
 To obtain the IP of the Linux VM run:

             ```